bholeynath1008/CS568-assignment/ModalBox.md

     document.addEventListener("keydown", handleKeyDown);

-    return () => {
+    // Cleanup function to remove event listener when component unmounts return () => {
       document.removeEventListener("keydown", handleKeyDown);
     };
   }, []);

-  const openModal = () => {
+  // Function to open the modal and move focus to it after animation const openModal = () => {
     setModalOpen(true);
     setTimeout(() => modalRef.current.focus(), 100); // Move focus to modal after animation
   };

-  const closeModal = () => {
+  // Function to close the modal and return focus to the button const closeModal = () => {
     setModalOpen(false);
     btnRef.current.focus(); // Return focus to the button };

-  return (
+  // JSX to render the modal component return (
     <>
+      {/* Button to open the modal */}
       <button ref={btnRef} onClick={openModal} className="btn-modal">
         Open
       </button>

+      {/* Modal dialog */}
       {modalOpen && (
         <div
           ref={modalRef}